codecombat/codecombat/docs/PRODUCT_RULES.md

 - Difficult kanji above the expected reading level at the beginning of Japanese third grade receive full-word reading tooltips.
 - Reading help in mission explanations uses a light-blue visual treatment.
 - Reading help inside the glossary uses a quieter gray treatment and must not interfere with existing code-component tooltips.
+- `無限` receives the reading `むげん` in the mission title, concept cards, explanations and the duplicated mission heading inside the field panel.
 - When Japanese programmers commonly use an English technical term, the concept introduction displays both names.
 - The English term is written in Latin characters and exposes its katakana pronunciation on hover, keyboard focus and click.
 - Examples include Object, Method, Parameter, String, Literal, Comment, Constant, Assignment, Return value, Conditional branch, Boolean, Variable, Operator, Loop and Infinite loop.